-We’ll be answering this question and more in this comprehensive review.
-While searching for legitimate precious metals dealers, you may have found yourself asking, is apmex a scam or fraud and are wondering if there are any apmex complaints.
-We’ll get into the reviews but first we’d like to mention…
+We’ll be answering this question and more in this comprehensive APMEX review.
+While searching for legitimate precious metals dealers, you may have found yourself asking, is Apmex a scam or fraud and are wondering if there are any Apmex complaints.

-IMPORTANT: There are a lot of hidden scams to be aware of when entering precious metals investing (especially for retirement), so please do yourself a favor and start by reading this post first: 3 Questions You Should Ask When Comparing Precious Metals Dealers (scroll half-way down)
+IMPORTANT: There are a lot of hidden scams to be aware of when entering precious metals investing (especially for retirement), so please do yourself a favor and start by reading this post first: 3 Questions You Should Always Ask when comparing precious metals dealers.

-If you’re short on time, we’ve selected this years top precious metals dealer here: RegalAssets (get your free hard copy precious metals investor kit)
+If you’re short on time, see this years top precious metals dealers here:

 Is APMEX a Scam?

-American Precious Metals Exchange (APMEX) opened for business in 2000 and has been accredited by the Better Business Bureau (BBB) since 2004 to current day.
-They’re one of the largest (billion dollar company), most recognized names in the industry and employ over 110 people.
+American Precious Metals Exchange (APMEX) opened for business in 2000 and has been accredited by the Better Business Bureau (BBB) from 2004 to the current day.
+They’re one of the largest (billion-dollar company), most recognized names in the industry, and employ over 110 people.
 We have determined that they are definitely a legitimate, reputable company, and have a good reputation overall.
 APMEX is definitely NOT a scam.

 Is APMEX a Legitimate Company?